linto-ai/documentation-website/docs/stack/postinstall.md

 Which should return your newly created acoustic model.

-__Note__: Acoustic model creation need to be done only once per language.
+__Note__: Acoustic model creation needs to be done only once per language.

 ### Create your language model